Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 [Install]
 WantedBy=multi-user.target

 ```
+If you want to change the port you just need to add this line <br/>
+`Environment=ASPNETCORE_URLS=http://127.0.0.1:5001` <br/>
+But make sure that you also change it in the Nginx configuration

-> If you confused in this setp, Please contact me to set a seesion with you [free]
+> If that confuses you, Please contact me to set a seesion with you [free]

-And now we cat start our new service <br/>
+And now we can start our new service <br/>
 `sudo systemctl start {Your_Service_Name}` <br/>
 and to check if its work or not `sudo systemctl status {Your_Service_Name}`  <br/>